YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 someRecord : Bool -> RecordModel
 ```

-The first example of `someRecord` and the second example are synonymous.
+The first and second examples of `someRecord` are synonymous.
 The first one has the type defined long-hand, and the second is referencing the type alias to define `someRecord`'s type.
 The value of this is clear when you need longer types that can become unwieldy to read in sequence.

 Moving on, we now have a `type alias` for `Model`.
 We expect a record with a property of `quote` that has a value that is a `String`.
 We've mentioned [records](http://elm-lang.org/docs/records) a few times now, so we'll expand on them briefly: records look similar to objects in JavaScript.
 They are data structures.
 However, records in Elm are immutable: they do not have inheritance or methods.
-Elm's functional paradigm uses persistent data structures so "updating the model" in Elm returns a new model with the only the updated data copied.
+Elm's functional paradigm uses persistent data structures so "updating the model" in Elm returns a new model with only the updated data copied.
 This doesn't manipulate the original model.
 If you're coming from a JavaScript background but haven't used something like React/Redux, you're probably still familiar with libraries like [lodash](http://lodash.com) that use functional JS.
+If you think about how lodash is used, this should seem familiar.

 Now we've come to the `init` function that we referenced in our `main` program: